-"Spectrum," the graduate student association for LGBTQIA
+"Spectrum," the graduate student association for LGBTQIA Students

-Susan Schmitt, Jessicah Murrell, Susan Harper, and Michelle Slaughter founded Spectrum: the graduate student association for LGBTQIA students.
+Sam S. Schmitt, Jessicah Murrell, Susan Harper, and Michelle Slaughter founded Spectrum: the graduate student association for LGBTQIA students.

-Women's Studies Students Host Femme Fest
+Multicultural Women's and Gender Studies Students Host Femme Fest

 Darci McFarland and Daisy Salinas are recipients of this year's Nancy Johnson Coyle scholarship.